 - Identify the zones for which you want to publish information.
 For example, if you want user and group information broadly available to NIS clients across the network and you have a parent zone, you may want to allow agentless authentication for all of the users in that zone.
 If you want to strictly control which users can be authenticated to NIS clients, you may want to create a separate agentless‑authentication child zone that only contains those users and their groups.
 For each zone that supports agentless authentication, you must specify the Active Directory attribute for storing the password hash.

 - Identify the computers that should service NIS client requests in each zone.
-You can designate any computer that has the Centrify agent installed to also act as the Centrify Network Information Server in the zone.
-Any computer you want to use as the NIS server must have the Centrify UNIX agent installed and must be joined to an Active Directory domain.
+You can designate any computer that has the Centrify Agent installed to also act as the Centrify Network Information Server in the zone.
+Any computer you want to use as the NIS server must have the Centrify Agent for *NIX installed and must be joined to an Active Directory domain.

 - Install a password synchronization service on all of the domain controllers in the joined domain.